llvm/llvm-project/llvm/docs/HowToUpdateDebugInfo.rst

   $ clang -Xclang -fverify-debuginfo-preserve -Xclang -fverify-debuginfo-preserve-export=sample.json -g -O2 sample.c

-Please do note that there are some known false positives, for source locations and debug reecord checking, so that will be addressed as a future work.
+Please do note that there are some known false positives, for source locations and debug record checking, so that will be addressed as a future work.

 Mutation testing for MIR-level transformations
 ----------------------------------------------